sleinen/switchdrive-ansible/doc/NCTest.md

 # install lb server

-add section in group_vars/all/keepalived.yml for the new site.
+add section in group_vars/all/keepalived.yml for the new site. edit file `group_vars/all/certificates` add new service name to `service_cert` dictionary.
+Leave it empty we'll create a cert with letsencrypt but we first want it to create a self signed cert to get started.

     ansible-playbook -i inventories/nzdrive playbooks/lbservers.yml --limit=*1

+# DNS and Service IP & certificate

-# service ip
+## ip

-get a floating ip and assign it to lb_vip1 (took shortcut and assigned it to lb1 since we only have one load balancer anyways.)
+Get a floating ip and assign it to lb_vip1.
+Since we only have one lb here.
+I assigned it to lb1 directly instead of the lb_vip1. (for testing nc that is good enough)

+# DNS
-get DNS entry for that ip.
-Name 'drive-nc.switch.ch'. (don't know yet what the requirements for lausanne by nextcloud are going to be....)
+Get DNS entry for that ip.
+For the site nzdrive I chose 'drive-nc.switch.ch'.
+(don't know yet what the requirements for lausanne by nextcloud are going to be....)

+## certificate
 Once we have dns entry, we can request a letsencrypt certificate.

-Other stuff missing is: create db for shard a01, setup ldap config in db etc.
+edit file `group_vars/all/defaults` add section in `letsencrypt.domain`

+install letsencrypt docker container:

+    ansible-playbook -i inventories/nzdrive playbooks/letsencrypt.yml --limit=*1

+run letsencrypt:

+    ssh lb1.nzdrive
+    sudo docker start -a letsencrypt
+    sudo cat /etc/letsencrypt/live/drive-nc.switch.ch/fullchain.pem /etc/letsencrypt/live/drive-nc.switch.ch/privkey.pem > /etc/haproxy/ssl/drive-nc.switch.ch.pem
+    sudo docker restart haproxy

+Whatch output and check for errors.

+open `https://drive-nc.switch.ch/` in a browser -> you should have a working certificate.

+# install owncloud

+Set installed flag in config back to false: edit `shards` file -> in dictionary `shard_config.<service_name>` change `installed` to false

+    ansible-playbook -i inventories/nzdrive playbooks/webservers.yml --limit=*1 -t ocphp_fpm

+installation with occ command seems to be broken -> install through the web:

+first shut down apache on web2 to make sure it does not interfere
+    ssh web2.nzdrive sudo docker stop ocapache

+In a browser load `https://drive-nc.switch.ch/`

+-> login with credentials from the file web1.nzdrive:/etc/owncloud/autoconfig.a01.php

+edit `shards` file -> in dictionary `shard_config.<service_name>` change `installed` to true

+start web2 again
+    ssh web2.nzdrive sudo docker start ocapache

+## disable silly apps

+    ssh web1.nzdrive
+    SHARD=a01

+    /root/occ $SHARD app:enable  user_ldap
+    /root/occ $SHARD app:disable activity
+    /root/occ $SHARD app:disable comments
+    /root/occ $SHARD app:disable firewall
+    /root/occ $SHARD app:disable systemtags
+    /root/occ $SHARD app:disable windows_network_drive
+    /root/occ $SHARD app:disable workflow

+# Missing
+login as admin and setup ldap. -> do not run ldap ansible playbooks.
+That is something different.

-replace ocphp_fpm with no comment stuff.
+replace ocphp_fpm docker image with a nc image (needs to be build first).